Royal intermarriage: India

 In the Chola dynasty in southern India, Madhurantaki the daughter of Emperor Rajendra II married Kulottunga I the son of Eastern Chalukya ruler Rajaraja Narendra.
 This was to improve the relationship between the two royal houses and to straighten Chola influence in Vengai.
-Kulottunga and Madhurantaki were first cousins as Kulottunga's mother Amangai Devi was the sister of Rajendra II making them both the grandchildren of Emperor Rajendra I.

 China

-Marriage policy in imperial China differed from dynasty to dynasty.
-Several dynasties practiced Heqin, which involved marrying off princesses to other royal families.

 The Xiongnu practiced marriage alliances with Han dynasty officers and officials who defected to their side.
-The older sister of the Chanyu (the Xiongnu ruler) was married to the Xiongnu general Zhao Xin, the Marquis of Xi who was serving the Han dynasty.
-The daughter of the Chanyu was married to the Han Chinese general Li Ling after he surrendered and defected.
-The Yenisei Kirghiz Khagans claimed descent from Li Ling.
-Another Han Chinese general who defected to the Xiongnu was Li Guangli who also married a daughter of the Chanyu.
+The elder sister of the chanyu (the Xiongnu ruler) was married to the Xiongnu general Zhao Xin, the Marquis of Xi who was serving the Han dynasty.
+The daughter of the chanyu was married to the Han Chinese general Li Ling after he surrendered and defected.
+The Yenisei Kyrgyz khagans claimed descent from Li Ling.
+Another Han general who defected to the Xiongnu was Li Guangli who also married a daughter of the chanyu.

-The Xianbei Tuoba royal family of Northern Wei started to arrange for Han Chinese elites to marry daughters of the royal family in the 480s.
-Some Han Chinese exiled royalty fled from southern China and defected to the Xianbei.
-Several daughters of the Xianbei Emperor Xiaowen of Northern Wei were married to Han Chinese elites, the Han Chinese Liu Song royal Liu Hui 劉輝, married Princess Lanling 蘭陵公主 of the Northern Wei, Princess Huayang 華陽公主 to Sima Fei 司馬朏, a descendant of Jin dynasty royalty, Princess Jinan 濟南公主 to Lu Daoqian 盧道虔, Princess Nanyang 南陽長公主 to Xiao Baoyin 蕭寶夤, a member of Southern Qi royalty.
-Emperor Xiaozhuang of Northern Wei's sister the Shouyang Princess was wedded to The Liang dynasty ruler Emperor Wu of Liang's son Xiao Zong 蕭綜.
+The Xianbei Tuoba imperial family of Northern Wei started to arrange for Han elites to marry daughters of the imperial family in the 480s.
+Some exiled Han royalty fled from southern China and defected to the Xianbei.
+Several daughters of Emperor Xiaowen of Northern Wei were married to Han elites — the Liu Song royal Liu Hui (劉輝) married Princess Lanling (蘭陵公主); Princess Huayang (華陽公主) to Sima Fei (司馬朏), a descendant of the Jin dynasty; Princess Jinan (濟南公主) to Lu Daoqian (盧道虔); Princess Nanyang (南陽長公主) to Xiao Baoyin (蕭寶夤) from Southern Qi.
+Emperor Xiaozhuang of Northern Wei's sister Princess Shouyang was wedded to the Liang dynasty ruler Emperor Wu of Liang's son Xiao Zong (蕭綜).

-When the Eastern Jin dynasty ended Northern Wei received the Jin prince Sima Chuzhi 司馬楚之 as a refugee.
-A Northern Wei Princess married Sima Chuzhi, giving birth to Sima Jinlong.
-Northern Liang King Juqu Mujian's daughter married Sima Jinlong.
+When the Eastern Jin dynasty ended, Northern Wei received the Jin prince Sima Chuzhi (司馬楚之) as a refugee.
+A Northern Wei princess married Sima Chuzhi, giving birth to Sima Jinlong.
+Northern Liang prince Juqu Mujian's daughter married Sima Jinlong.

-The Rouran Khaganate arranged for one of their princesses, Khagan Yujiulü Anagui's daughter Princess Ruru 蠕蠕公主 to be married to the Han Chinese ruler Gao Huan of the Eastern Wei.
+The Rouran Khaganate arranged for one of their princesses, Khagan Yujiulü Anagui's daughter, Princess Ruru (蠕蠕公主), to be married to Gao Huan, the Han ruler of the Eastern Wei.

-The Kingdom of Gaochang was made out of Han Chinese colonists and ruled by the Han Chinese Qu family which originated from Gansu.
-Jincheng commandery 金城 (Lanzhou), district of Yuzhong 榆中 was the home of the Qu Jia.
+The Kingdom of Gaochang was made out of Han colonists and ruled by the Han Qu family that originated from Gansu.
+Jincheng Commandery (金城; Lanzhou), district of Yuzhong (榆中) was the home of the Qu Jia.
 The Qu family was linked by marriage alliances to the Turks, with a Turk being the grandmother of King Qu Boya.